Please wait for the music to load...

 duplicated its image on cave walls.
 Shamans sought its power.

 Even Romulus and Ramous founders of Rome, were

 The perception of Wolves as dangerous creatures sterns less from

 truths than from cultural myths.
-For Centuries the
+For Centuries the Wolf has been

 used as a symbol of evil in Europe and American society.

 Why is the Wolf subject to all this misunderstanding?